Project funding ( regarding cultural property expropriated as a result of Nazi persecution)

 Private individuals whose collection was lost as a result of the National Socialist regime but whose principal place of residence is outside Germany, or their heirs and descendants, may submit an application for the reconstruction of this collection in cooperation with an institution or person based in Germany.
-This is on the condition that the cooperation partner is engaged in scientific provenance research to identify cultural assets seized as a result of Nazi persecution and is appropriately qualified with the relevant professional experience.
+This is on the condition that the cooperation partner is engaged in scientific provenance research to identify cultural property expropriated as a result of Nazi persecution and is appropriately qualified with the relevant professional experience.
 In addition, there must also be sufficient approaches for a research project in Germany.
-The Help Desk or the Department for Provenance Research can assist with any questions and provide initial guidance.
+The Help Desk or the Department for cultural property losses in Europe in the 20th century can assist with any questions and provide initial guidance.

-If during the course of a funded project, researchers should discover that an item was confiscated from its previous owner as a result of Nazi persecution, the project administrator must notify the German Lost Art Foundation as directed by the Guidelines for Implementing the Joint Declaration (PDF, 2 MB), and publicly report the item as found on the Lost Art Database.
+If during the course of a funded project, researchers should discover that an item was expropriated from its previous owner as a result of Nazi persecution, the project administrator must notify the German Lost Art Foundation as directed by the Guidelines for Implementing the Joint Declaration (PDF, 2 MB), and publicly report the item as found in the Lost Art Database.

 Find the Funding Guideline for Provenance Research (regarding cultural property expropriated as a result of Nazi persecution) here (PDF, 514 KB).